spalaciobe/waver/README.md

 docker --version
 ```

+To access graphical interfaces like Gazebo and RViz in Docker on Windows and macOS, you will need to use a VNC viewer.
+This tool allows you to view and interact with these interfaces through a remote desktop environment.
+For Linux users, this step is not required as graphical interfaces can be accessed directly from the Docker container without additional tools.

+Below are the resources and instructions for setting up and using VNC viewers on Windows and macOS:

+#### Windows

+Steps

+#### macOS

+Steps

 ### Installing Docker on Raspberry PI

 To install Docker on a Raspberry Pi, please follow the detailed guide provided [here](https://roboticamed.github.io/docs/guides/setup/rpi4_setup/#docker)